JoeyStanley/real/cv.md

 <strong>Joseph A. Stanley</strong>.
 "An EWP model of Quechua agreement: Further evidence against DM".
 The Third Annual Linguistics Conference at the University of Georgia ([LCUGA3](http://www.lsuga.com/conference/2016)).
 Athens, GA.
 October 7–9, 2016.
 <a href="/downloads/161008-LCUGA3-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/161008-LCUGA3-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

-<strong>Joseph A. Stanley</strong> & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
-"Phonetic Shift <span style="white-space: nowrap;">/ɔr/</span> Phonemic Change?
-American English mergers over 40 years".
-Poster presentation by the second author at the 15th Conference on Laboratory Phonology ([LabPhon15](http://labphon.org/labphon15/)).
-Ithaca, NY.
-July 13–16, 2016.
-<a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
-<a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
-<a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>

 <strong>Joseph A. Stanley</strong>.
 "Separate Phonemes <span style="white-space: nowrap;">/ɔr/</span> Merging?
 The [Cord-Card Merger](https://en.wikipedia.org/wiki/English-language_vowel_changes_before_historic_/r/#Card.E2.80.93cord_merger) in Real-Time".
 The Second Interdisciplinary Linguistics Conference at UGA ([LSUGA2](http://www.lsuga.com/conference)).
 Athens, GA.
 October 9–11, 2015.
 <a href="/downloads/151009-LSUGA2-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>